in Society

 But we don’t want to die, do we?
 We only live once and we want to live it good.
 We fight the troubles to be able to enjoy the life.
 The reason we fight the troubles is that the life itself is so much precious that it is worth the fight.
 We have a lot of amazing things in our life that we don’t want to miss and we continuously put our effort to make it better.

-As much as death will solve those problems, it is not an answer.
+As much as death is effective to solve all of our problems, we don’t take it as an answer.
 A good answer to our problems will erase the unpleasant stuff from life without touching the pleasant ones, or it acts with least impact on the good ones.
 A good answer won’t wipe everything, it’ll just clears the mess while it keeps everything else.